CamilaZV/CamilaZV/README.md

 ## 👋 Hi, I'm Camila Zabala

-🎯 **Junior Front-End Developer** passionate about building simple, practical, and responsive web applications.
+🎯 **Junior Front-End Developer** passionate about building simple, practical and responsive web applications.

 📍 Colombian living in Italy | Looking for **junior / entry-level opportunities as a Front-End Developer**, open to remote work.